Sunday Pocono Cup race: Start time, weather, lineup - NBC Sports

 STREAMING: NBCSN

-CARS TO THE REAR: Going to backups will be the cars or Kyle Larson, Ryan Newman, Ryan Preece, Cole Custer, Ross Chastain, Corey LaJoie and Anthony Alfredo.
+CARS TO THE REAR: Going to backup cars will be Kyle Larson, Ryan Newman, Ryan Preece, Cole Custer, Ross Chastain, Corey LaJoie and Anthony Alfredo.
+With Justin Allgaier replacing Justin Haley in the No. 77 Spire Motorsports entry, Allgaier will go to the rear as well.

 STARTING LINEUP: Sunday Pocono Cup starting lineup